infamousjoeg/openshift-conjur-deploy/README.md

 Run the `./start` script to deploy Conjur.
 This creates a project with a highly-available Conjur cluster comprised of one Master, two Standbys, and two read-only Followers.
 The Master and Standbys sit behind an HAProxy load balancer that can be accessed through a Kubernetes service.
 The Followers sit behind their own Kubernetes service and function as the point of contact between Conjur and your OpenShift applications.

+Please note that these scripts currently overprivilege the `default` service account with the `anyuid` SCC to allow it to write files to disk.
+This privilege will become more restricted in future iterations of this project.

 # Test App

 Visit the [openshift-conjur-demo repo](https://github.com/conjurdemos/openshift-conjur-demo) for a test app that will allow you to test Conjur running in an OpenShift environment.